hteeter13/TeeterFinalProject/DA Project 2 Brief.md

 ### Guidelines to follow

-- **Version control:**commit early and often, as you can always roll back to a previous version if needed.
+- **Version control**: commit early and often, as you can always roll back to a previous version if needed.
 Don't be afraid of making mistakes.
 - **Organizing code**:to improve the organization and readability of your code, create separate .py files for related functions, and use multiple Jupyter notebooks if necessary.
 Use a "main cleaning function" in *cleaning.py* (or similar) that calls all the smaller cleaning functions in a specific order to perform the entire cleaning process at once.
 - **Agile methodology**:participate in Agile ceremonies such as daily standups and a final retrospective, and optionally use a Kanban board to stay organized throughout the project.